 Prepare Caramel Filling

-- Add caramel bits and heavy cream to a saucepan over medium heat.18 square Kraft baking caramels, 2-3 tablespoon heavy whipping cream
+- Add caramels and 2 tablespoon heavy cream to a saucepan over medium heat.18 square Kraft baking caramels, 2-3 tablespoon heavy whipping cream

 - Heat, stirring constantly, until caramel melts and combines completely with cream.
 Add another tablespoon of heavy cream if needed to achieve thinner consistency -- keep in mind, the caramel wil solidify somewhat as it cools.
 The mixture is ready when it's smooth with no solid lumps.

-- Pour about ½ tsp of the caramel filling into the thumbprint of each cookie.
-Sprinkle a little of the sea salt on top of each cookie.
+- Pour about ½ teaspoon of the caramel filling into the thumbprint of each cookie.
+Sprinkle a little of the sea salt on top of each cookie.flaky sea salt

 - Place cookies in the refrigerator to chill and allow the caramel to set.
 Once chilled, sprinkle with additional sea salt, if desired.